offbynull/learn/Bioinformatics/input/input.md

 The repeating k-mers found are potential DnaA box candidates.

-For example, we know where the general vicinity of the ori is in E. coli given its GC skew.
-We can search the vicinity of the ori for repeating k-mers.
+In the example below, we know where the general vicinity of the ori is in E. coli given its GC skew.
+We can search that vicinity for repeating k-mers.

 ```{ch1}
 DnaABoxCandidateFinder